The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas

 We observe that FDM fluctuations extend the distribution of molecular hydrogen ($\mathrm{H}_2$) and cold gas into lower-density regions.
 This chemical stirring induces further cooling over a broader volume than is seen in CDM haloes.
 While the total gas collapse is suppressed, this dispersed cooling indicates a shift from monolithic central star formation to more fragmented, spatially diffuse clusters of dense, cold gas.
 This, coupled with our findings regarding the distribution and growth of sinks, hints that low-mass FDM haloes may naturally induce greater fragmentation and hence shift the Population III IMF toward lower masses compared to the massive stars predicted in CDM.

-Our results provide an additional physical mechanism, beyond the large-scale power spectrum cut-off, leading to a delayed Epoch of Reionization (EoR) in FDM cosmologies.
-We suggest that the internal inefficiency of gas collapse—driven by both solitonic geometry and wave dynamics—further slows the contribution of the smallest minihaloes to the ionizing budget.
+Our results provide an additional physical mechanism, beyond the large-scale power spectrum cut-off, leading to a delayed EoR in pure FDM cosmologies, {and motivates further study of these effects in more complex MDM models}.
+We suggest that the internal inefficiency of gas collapse, driven by both solitonic geometry and wave dynamics, further slows the contribution of the smallest FDM haloes to the ionizing budget.
 Critically, because this dynamical suppression is strongly mass-dependent and diminishes in more massive systems, our model suggests a high degree of variance in star formation efficiency across the halo mass function.
 This mass-dependent scaling offers a potential pathway to reconcile FDM with recent JWST observations of massive high-redshift galaxies \citep{Dhandha2025a}; while FDM strongly inhibits star formation in the smallest dwarf-precursors, it allows more massive haloes to assemble and form stars with efficiencies approaching those of $\Lambda$CDM, effectively shifting the balance of early light production toward the most massive systems.

 Finally, our work demonstrates the necessity of incorporating accurate dark matter dynamics when deriving constraints from baryonic observables.
-This dynamical framework is essential for future investigations into multi-field or self-interacting FDM models, as we move toward a more complete description of dark matter and the first light in the Universe.
+This dynamical framework is essential for future investigations into multi-field or self-interacting FDM models, as we move toward a more complete description of dark matter {that better reflects the constraints on single-field FDM models}.